-Step 9 After the patch is installed on the primary node, Cisco ISE will install it on your secondary nodes consecutively.
+Step 9 After the patch is installed on the primary node, ISE will install it on your secondary nodes consecutively.

 While installing a patch on the secondary nodes, the primary administration node is not restarted and you can continue to perform your tasks on the primary administration node.
 During this time, the secondary ISE nodes are restarted consecutively after the patch is installed on those nodes.
-At any point during the installation process, you can click Show Node Status to see the status of patch installation.
+At any point during the installation process, you can click the Show Node Status button to see the status of patch installation.

-If, for some reason, the patch installation fails on the primary administration node, the installation does not proceed to the secondary nodes.
+If for some reason, the patch installation fails on the primary administration node, the installation does not proceed to the secondary nodes.

-Step 10

-To check if the installation is complete, click the radio button next to the patch that you have installed, and click Show Node Status.
+Step 10 To check if the installation is complete, click the radio button next to the patch that you have installed and click Show Node Status.

-Note The Node Status dialog only provides information about patch installation on Cisco ISE nodes.
+The Node Status pop-up only provides information about patch installation on ISE nodes.
 Patch installation and rollback on Inline Posture nodes can only be done through the Cisco ISE CLI and this status will not be displayed in the Node Status pop-up.

-A dialog similar to the one shown in Figure 8-24 appears.
+A pop-up similar to the one shown in Figure 8-24 appears.

-Figure 8-24 Node Status Dialog: Installation Complete
+Figure 8-24 Node Status Pop Up: Installation Complete

 Node Status for Patch: 01 ×

 Nodes Patch Status

 10.77.116.221 Installed

 10.77.116.226 Installed

-<
+< 1111 > 9

-UK Cancel
+OK 9090 33900 Cancel

-Patch installation is now complete on all the Cisco ISE nodes.
+Patch installation is now complete on all the ISE nodes.